Charles William Ferdinand, Duke of Brunswick

-Charles William Ferdinand (Karl Wilhelm Ferdinand; 9 October 1735 – 10 November 1806) was the Prince of Brunswick-Wolfenbüttel and Duke of Brunswick-Lüneburg and a military leader.
+Charles William Ferdinand (Karl Wilhelm Ferdinand; 9 October 1735 – 10 November 1806) was the ruling prince of Brunswick-Wolfenbüttel, hereditary duke of Brunswick-Lüneburg and a military leader.
 His titles are usually shortened to Duke of Brunswick in English-language sources.

 He succeeded his father as sovereign prince of the Principality of Brunswick-Wolfenbüttel, one of the princely states of the Holy Roman Empire.
 The duke was a cultured and benevolent despot in the model of his uncle, Frederick the Great, and was married to Princess Augusta, the eldest sister of George III of Great Britain.
-He was also a recognized master of 18th century warfare, serving as a Field Marshal in the Prussian Army.
+He was also a recognized master of 18th century warfare, serving as a field marshal in the Prussian Army.
+He played a notable role in the French Revolutionary Wars by issuing the Brunswick Manifesto.
 During the Napoleonic Wars, he was mortally wounded by a musket ball at the Battle of Jena–Auerstedt in 1806.

 Early life

 Charles William Ferdinand was born in the town of Wolfenbüttel on 9 October 1735, probably in Wolfenbüttel Castle.
 He was the first-born son of Charles I, Duke of Brunswick-Wolfenbüttel and his wife Philippine Charlotte.

 His father Charles I was the ruling prince (Fürst) of the small state of Brunswick-Wolfenbüttel, one of the imperial states of the Holy Roman Empire.
 Philippine Charlotte was the favourite daughter of King Frederick William I of Prussia and sister of Frederick II of Prussia (Frederick the Great).
 As the heir apparent of a sovereign prince, Charles William Ferdinand received the title of Hereditary Prince (Erbprinz).

 He received an unusually wide and thorough education, overseen by his mother.
 In his youth he travelled in the Netherlands, France and various parts of Germany.
 In 1753, his father moved the capital of the principality back to Brunswick (Braunschweig), the state's largest city.
 (Wolfenbüttel had been the capital since 1432.)
 The royal family moved into the newly built Brunswick Palace.